carltheperson/advanced-js-objects/chapters/chapter-7.md

 # What is a constructor?

 All functions in JavaScript have an internal method called [[Call]].
 This method is used to execute the code inside the function.
 Some JavaScript functions have another internal method called [[Construct]].
-It too, executes the code in the function, although slightly differently.
+It, too, executes the code in the function, although slightly differently.
 Functions that have a [[Construct]] method are called constructors[^function-table].

 ### new

 But how do you call a function using [[Construct]] instead of [[Call]]?
 You use the `new` operator.
 We can see this with the `Date` constructor.
 Below, we call it in two ways.
-The first is with the `new` operator and the second is without.
+The first is with the `new` operator, and the second is without.
 Both ways work (but produces different results).

 ```js
 const obj1 = new Date() // Internally calling [[Construct]]